pinkipie11/Time-Tracker/README.md

-This is project in React, ASP.NET & MS SQL that I was working on other repository.
+https://1permil.com/app/timer/ This is project in React, ASP.NET & MS SQL that I was working on other repository.
 I copied it only for showcase.
+This project currently uses APIs set up on a local server due to the focus on developmental and testing activities before the application moves to the production stage.